edinburgh-napier/SET09102/notes/unit9_ai/llm.md

 ## Limitations

+The transformer architecture faces several drawbacks, including a high computational cost.
+This cost escalates quadratically with sequence length due to the attention mechanism, which needs to consider the entire input sequence, complicating the model's interpretation and debugging.
-A general limitation of ANNs is that they cannot create new information or ideas;
+Additionally, transformers and other ANNs are prone to overfitting when fine-tuned with limited task-specific data.
+A general limitation across ANNs is their inability to create new information or ideas; they can only synthesise responses based on patterns learned from their training data.
-instead, they are limited to the contents of their training data.
-They sythesise responses based on the statistical frequency with which patterns appear in that data.
-This also implies that the generated solutions will reflect the most common methods and stles used in the training data.
-If the user prompts the LLM to generate a solution for a well-known problem where there are many examples in the training data it is likely to do a good job.
-If the solution requested is obscure or uncommon, the solution may not be so accurate.
-At the extreme, the LLM tries to fill in gaps in its training data with best-guess elements which can sometimes be plain wrong.
-When the LLM appears to be making things up with no basis in fact, it is called a *hallucination*.
-The greater the novelty of the problem, the more likely the LLM is to produce hallucinations.
+This reliance on training data means that solutions generated by LLMs often reflect the most common methods and styles present in that data.
+While LLMs typically perform well when generating solutions for well-documented problems with ample examples in the training set, they struggle with obscure or uncommon issues, sometimes leading to inaccurate outputs.
+In extreme cases, where training data is sparse or non-existent, LLMs may resort to making best-guess assumptions — often inaccurately — resulting in what is known as "hallucination."
+The novelty of the problem significantly increases the likelihood of hallucinations, highlighting a critical limitation in the current capabilities of LLMs and ANNs.